Philip Kives: K-tel

 Kives returned to Winnipeg in 1962, and began marketing products he had acquired in the United States: the Miracle Brush, Feather Touch Knife, Pattie Stacker, Fishin’ Magician, Brush-O-Matic, and the Veg-O-Matic.
 He traveled to Australia in August, 1965, with a tape of his TV commercial and 720 Feather Touch Knives.
 By December he had sold one million knives, at a profit of one dollar per knife.
 At first his main U.S. supplier was Samuel Popeil, the father of Ronco founder Ron Popeil, but later he found a variety of sources of for his merchandise.

-In 1966, Kives marketed K-tel’s first music compilation 25 Great Country Hits with a Bobby Darin 45 RPM giveaway for $3.49.
+In 1966, Kives marketed K-tel's first music compilation 25 Great Country Hits with a Bobby Darin 45 RPM giveaway for $3.49.
 Kives then released 25 Polka Greats which sold more than 1.5 million copies.
 Kives wrote, directed and produced most of the company's television commercials.
 For his next album Kives recruited Bing Crosby, Perry Como, Liberace and Sammy Davis Jr.

 K-tel's music sold equally well in Europe.
 By 1972, Kives was releasing a "K-tel greatest hits" album every few weeks.
 K-tel also produced the original series "Hooked on Classics" which sold more than 10 million copies and was nominated for a Grammy.
 From 1977 to 1983, K-tel sold 150 million albums.
 By 1979, K-tel had expanded operations to 34 countries and posted pre-tax profits of US$10 million.

 The company heavily invested in real estate, oil and gas exploration, films and video games in the early 80's.
 In 1984, financial overextension forced K-tel into Chapter 11 to stave off its creditors and in Canada the Bank of Montreal forced the company into receivership.
 Kives reorganized and K-tel resumed business in the U.S. and Europe.
 He launched a new company, K-5 Leisure Products, in Canada which targeted the consumer video market.
 By 1987, the reorganization of K-tel International had been completed and the company was again profitable.
 In 1998 it had net sales of $85.6 million and had begun selling products on-line.

-In 2016 K-tel has a music catalogue of 20,000 songs, which are marketed through ITunes and licensed for use in film, television shows and commercials.
+In 2016, K-tel had a music catalogue of 20,000 songs, which were marketed through ITunes and licensed for use in film, television shows and commercials.